Billingsgate Island Light

-Billingsgate Island Light was located on what is still called Billingsgate Island though it is underwater at high tide, at the entrance to the harbor in Wellfleet, Massachusetts.
+Billingsgate Island Light was located on what is still called Billingsgate Island though it is underwater at high tide, at the entrance to the harbor in Wellfleet, Massachusetts, United States.

 History

 The Billingsgate Island Light was a famous historic landmark located on what was once an inhabited island in Cape Cod, Massachusetts.
 When the island was habitable, the Billingsgate Island light was an important landmark to all fishermen and seamen.
 The light was constructed in 1822, but its light was not lit until 1858 due to construction.
 The Billingsgate Island Light stood tall at 41 feet.
 Since modern building technology was not yet integrated in architecture, the Island light had a base foundation of granite and wall construction made of brick and mortar.

 Since electric lights were not invented until 1879 by Thomas Edison, the Billingsgate Island light's primary source of power was kerosene fuel.
 The preferred lens used by the Island light was called a Fresnel lens.
 At this time in history, Fresnel lenses were the most advanced in lighthouse lens technology.
 Fresnel lenses used a series of prisms and patterns within the glass itself which acted like a diamond.
 Fresnel lenses weighed roughly five to eight tons based on their size.
-The Fresnel lens was capable of reaching visible distances of 12-26 nautical miles.]
+The Fresnel lens was capable of reaching visible distances of 12–26 nautical miles.]